aodin/backpain/_posts/2013-02-14-teach-web-development-the-hard-way.md

 {{ page.date | date: "%d %B %Y" }}

-If I had to use one word to describe the current state of web development it would be "cruel".
+If I had one word to describe the current state of web development it would be "cruel".

 I'm not suggesting that a robust web service has ever been easy to build.
 But the industry's recent shift to heavy client-side JavaScript applications and backed by an API, often REST, has made the learning curve a bit more precipitous.